formidablejs/formidablejs.org/docs/installation.md

 #### Installation {#installation}

 You may create a new Formidable project by using the Formidable Installer.
-After the application has been created, you may start Formidable's local development server using the `start:dev` script:
+After the application has been created, you may start Formidable's local development server using the `dev` script:

 ```bash
 npm i -g @formidablejs/installer